sophmi/scytale/README.md

 - Kotlin/JS (browser and Node.js)
 - Kotlin/Wasm (browser and Node.js)

+## Security

+Scytale does not contain state-of-the-art cryptographic functions and should **not** be used in place of audited libraries maintained by experts.
+Consequently, algorithms and/or implementations may be vulnerable to side-channel attacks, significantly less secure than modern alternatives, or cryptographically broken outright.

+If your use case requires any level of security, this library is inappropriate.

 ## Contributing
-Scytale is not a general-purpose Kotlin Multiplatform cryptography library.
-Before contributing a new implementation, please open an issue to verify that the algorithm will be accepted - in particular, it must not be a modern one that users could reasonably assume would use a cryptographically-secure implementation (e.g. ECDHE, AES-GCM).
+Before proposing a new implementation, please open an issue to check that the algorithm will be accepted - in particular, it must not be a modern one that users could reasonably assume would be cryptographically-secure (e.g. ECDHE, AES-GCM).

 See the [contribution guidelines](CONTRIBUTING.md) for further information.